agoda-com/standards-c-sharp/docs/web-solution-structure/README.md

 ### Repos

-- Classes that return raw data from backend systems.
+- Classes that return raw data from backend systems (entities).
 - May not be needed at all if you are only consuming backend services through client libraries (eg. PAPI Client).

 ## Folder structure